Nanotheranostics 2017; 1(1):59-79. doi:10.7150/ntno.17896

 Nucleoside Transporter Inhibition Reverses the Anticancer Activity of Gem, but not HA-Gem

 The activity of Gem is dependent on nucleoside transporters, which are required for internalization into cells.
 Reduced nucleoside transporter activity resulted in resistance to Gem therapy .
 We have tested the effect of nucleoside transporter inhibition on the internalization of Gem, using 10 μM dipyridamole, which is a non-specific inhibitor of hENT1 transporters .
-This resulted in significantly lower cytotoxicity for Gem but not the conjugate, in both cell lines tested; CT26 and PANC-1 (Figures 6 and S4).
+This resulted in significantly lower cytotoxicity for Gem but not the conjugate, in both cell lines tested; CT26 and PANC-1 (Figure 6 and Figure S4).
 This further confirmed that the free drug but not the conjugate is internalized into the cells using nucleoside transporters.

 In vitro cytotoxicity assay.
 Concentration dependent anticancer effect of Gemcitabine (Gem) and hyaluronic acid conjugated Gemcitabine (HA-Gem) was confirmed in a range of cancer cell lines (Pancreatic: PANC-1, PANC-0403; colon: CT26; melanoma: B16-F10; and breast: MDA-MB 435) using the MTT assay, at 24 h and 72 h post-incubation.
 Percentage viability was calculated as a percentage of untreated cells and expressed as mean ± SD (n = 5). * P < 0.05, ** P < 0.01, *** P < 0.001(Click on the image to enlarge.)